AG7GN/networking/hamwan-arden-home-README.md

 			Address 1: 44.25.143.59
 		Make sure it returns an IP address after the `Name:`.

-1. Set up a DNAT (Port Forward) on your HamWAN router to your AREDN node
+1. Set up a DNAT (Desintation NAT, also known as a Port Forward) on your HamWAN router to your AREDN node

 	- SSH to your HamWAN router and enter these commands: